CompuCell3D/CompuCell3DDevelopersManual/docs/attaching_attributes_to_cells.rst

     #endif

-Now that we know basic rules of adding custom attributes to cells.
-Let's write a little bit of code that makes use use of this functionality.
-First we will cleanup function that parses XML (we do not need any XML parsing in our) example and then we will modify ``step`` function to store a product of cell ``id`` and current MCS in the variable ``x`` ``CustomCellAttributeSteppableData`` object (remember objects of this class will be attached to cell).
-We will also store x-coordinates of 5 last center of mass positions of each cell.
+Now that the registration pattern is clear, we can use the attached data.
+This example does not need XML parameters, so we will simplify ``update`` and then modify ``step`` to store two values in each cell's ``CustomCellAttributeSteppableData`` object: the product of cell ``id`` and current MCS in ``x``, and the last five x-coordinates of the cell center of mass.

 Here is implementation of the ``update`` function where we remove XML parsing code since we are not doing any XML parsing in this particular case: